-The last thing anyone would want is for his or her hair to get out on control, matted, and then shaved.
+The last thing anyone would want is for their dog's hair to get out of control, matted, and then shaved.
 If you want to achieve a happy, well-trimmed, and beautiful dog, then the Havanese puppy cut is one to consider.

-Many people miss the fact that good grooming habits for your dog start at the very beginning, from the moment you bring your puppy home.
-Is it important that you brush your dog at least 3 to 4 times a week even if they have the shorter Havanese puppy cut.
-For those who keep the hair on their puppy long, they will need brushing daily, although these are mostly people who enter their dogs into shows as this long hair look is required for them.
+Many people miss the fact that good grooming habits for your dog start at the very beginning,... actually from the moment you bring your puppy home!
+It is important that you brush your dog at least three to four times a week, even if they have the shorter Havanese puppy cut.
+For those who keep the hair on their puppy's hair longer, they will need brushing daily, although these are mostly people who enter their dogs into shows, as this long hair look is required for them.

-Even with the shorter cut, you will want to keep up regular brushings as this promotes new growth of hair.
-It also helps their skin and coat when you brush them as the natural oils that are produced are spread about.
+Even with the shorter cut, you will want to keep up regular brushings.
+This promotes the new growth of hair.
+It also helps your puppy's skin and coat when you brush them, as the natural oils that are produced are spread about.
 Grooming your Havanese will also allow you the chance to inspect your dog's skin condition.
-Whether there is a wound or fleas, these problems will need to be noticed quickly.
-With the Havanese puppy cut you will still want to brush them 3 or 4 times a week.
+Whether there is a wound or fleas, these problems will need to be addressed quickly.
+With the Havanese puppy cut, you will still want to brush them three to four times a week.

-Knowing now that proper grooming is essential for a happy and well-trimmed dog, having the knowledge to actually achieve it is another thing.
-It is not hard at all but there are a few key tools that every owner of a Havanese should have on hand whether they have the Havanese puppy cut or not.
-Every house with a Havanese should have a flea comb, a pin brush, a small soft slicker brush, and or course a combination comb.
-With these tools, you will be able to keep your dog's Havanese puppy cut in top shape.
+Knowing now that proper grooming is essential for a happy and well-trimmed dog, having the skills to actually achieve it is another matter!
+It is not hard at all but there are a few key tools that every owner of a Havanese should have on hand, whether they have the Havanese puppy cut or not.
+Every house with a Havanese should have:

 These are just the basics to have on hand when you are ready to bring your Havanese into your home and life.
 Also, make sure you have your puppy on a stable table that has either a towel or mat on it to stop any slips or falls from happening.